Guilli12pm/ML_proj/README.md

 And finally reset.py to erase all photos.

 For project_ML.ipynb, open in colab and do 'save a copy in GitHub' after modification.

+Look at images.ipynb for an example of managing images with tf.data